-For the current financial year, the Group has adopted all new and/or revised standards and interpretations, issued by the International Accounting Standards Board (IASB) and respectively, by the International Financial Reporting Interpretations Committee (IFRIC), which have been relevant to its activities.
+For the current financial year, the Group has adopted all new and/or revised standards and interpretations issued by the International Accounting Standards Board (IASB) and the IFRS Interpretations Committee, respectively, that were relevant to its activities.

-The adoption of these standards and/or interpretations, applicable to entities in Bulgaria for annual reporting periods beginning on 1 January 2023 at the earliest, has not caused changes in Group's accounting policies with the exception of some new and the expansion of already introduced disclosures, without leading to other changes in the classification or measurement of individual reporting items and transactions.
+Since the adoption of these standards and/or interpretations, effective for annual periods beginning on or after January 1, 2025, there have been no changes in the company's accounting policies, except in relation to the classification and disclosure of non-current liabilities subject to restrictive covenants, as well as some new and expansion of already established disclosures, without leading to other changes in the classification or measurement of individual reporting items and transactions.